Non-equilibrium diagrammatic approach to strongly interacting photons: Application: Electromagnetically induced transparency

-are the components of the bare propagators of the excited state $|e\rangle$ obtained by inverting $\left[G_{a,0}^{R}\right]^{-1}$ in Eq.~\ref{eq:matrixG0}.
-Without any coupling to state $|d\rangle$ the atomic level scheme is identical to the well known $\Lambda$-scheme, which in the limit of vanishing excitation density has been solved exactly~\cite{Fleischhauer2002} and can exhibit electromagnetically induced transparency (EIT).
-One should note that the solution we give here involves no approximations beyond the linearization of the spin degree of freedom, which we showed in Sec.~\ref{sec:Feynman} to be fully compensated by simple non-linear Feynman rules.
-As such, it is not surprising that the result will be identical with that obtained in~\cite{Fleischhauer2002}.\\ As the physics of EIT will be important for the phenomenology presented in the following, we will summarize its main features in the rest of this section despite them being well known.
-This also gives us the opportunity to showcase our formalism in a familiar setting.
-One can immediately identify $G_{e}^R$ with the polarizability of the medium.
-Hence, as hinted to earlier, $G_P^R$ no longer describes free photons, but the eigenmodes of the system, which are photons hybridized with the medium.
-The dispersion of these new degrees of freedom, the so-called polaritons, has three branches resulting from the coupling of two atomic transitions and the photonic dispersive mode, which far away from the atomic resonance $\Delta_e$ is essentially that of the free photon.
+are the components of the bare propagators of the excited state $|e\rangle$ obtained by inverting $\left[G_{a,0}^{R}\right]^{-1}$ in Eq.~\eqref{eq:matrixG0}.
+One should note that this solution involves no approximations beyond the linearization of the spin degree of freedom, which we showed in Sec.~\ref{sec:NLFR} to be fully compensated by simple nonlinear Feynman rules.
+As such, it is not surprising that upon identification of $G_{e}^R$ with the polarizability of the medium the present approach reproduces the exact linear polarizability

+where $\mu_{eg}$ denotes the dipole moment of the $g-e$ transition.
+Hence, as pointed out earlier, $G_P^R$ no longer describes free photons, but the eigenmodes of the system, which are photons hybridized with the medium.
+The dispersion of these new degrees of freedom, the polaritons, has three branches resulting from the coupling of two atomic transitions and the photonic dispersive mode, which far away from the atomic resonance $\Delta_e$ is essentially that of the free photon.
 Due to the vanishing losses of state $|s\rangle$, however, the central branch -- the so called dark-state polariton, which is a combination of a photon and an atom in state $|s\rangle$ without any admixture of the lossy $|e\rangle$ -- is very long lived.
-The absence of an admixture of excited state in the dark-state polariton can be explained by a destructive interference between two pathways.
-Since the direct excitation $|g\rangle\to|e\rangle$ has the same probability (but opposite phase) as the indirect process $|g\rangle\to|e\rangle\to|s\rangle\to|e\rangle$, no population is transferred to $|e\rangle$.
-This interpretation becomes apparent by inspecting the diagrammatic expression for $G_e$ shown in Fig.~\ref{fig:Interference}.\\
+Within the functional-integral description, the trivial calculation leading to Eq.~\eqref{eq:polarizability} thus fully captures the phenomenon of EIT.
+On a more pedagogical note, the destructive interference at the heart of EIT becomes particularly apparent upon inspection of the diagrammatic expression for $G_e$ shown in Fig.~\ref{fig:polbubble}b).